Updated 6 October 2021

 We understand that students may be worried about potentially having to self-isolate, and the University is ready to help at this difficult time.
 We can assist with food deliveries, cleaning materials and wellbeing support.

 We can provide support with:

 Food/Shopping – There are a number of options available.
 Campus Kitchen are offering a meal delivery service for students living on campus – which includes breakfast, lunch and dinner – and the supermarket on campus are offering same-day deliveries through their Snappy Shopper service.
 Students can also find a list of supermarkets in Norwich offering grocery delivery services through our Self-Isolation Guide (UEA login required).
-If students are having difficulty getting delivery slots or ordering food whilst in self-isolation, we will be able to provide support – and if students can’t get food for their first night in isolation, we will be able to provide them with a meal free of charge if they’re living on campus.
+If students are having difficulty getting delivery slots or ordering food whilst in self-isolation, we will be able to provide support.
 Students may also be eligible for support under the Norfolk Assistance Scheme.

 Cleaning – We’ll provide a range of cleaning materials to those isolating on campus so students can keep their flats as clean as possible.